Sam Shockley: Alcatraz

 Shockley was placed for three years in the D block isolation section, for most of the time in the "Hole" or "Dungeon", the darkened, stripped cells on the ground level, where he spent most of his time in darkness.
-At night, he was allowed a blanket and a mattress; during the day he was sitting and lying on the cold concrete.
+At night, he was allowed a blanket and a mattress.
+During the day he was sitting and lying on the cold concrete.
 His condition deteriorated.
 He displayed classic schizophrenic symptoms: delusions, auditory hallucinations, and disorientation.
 His IQ dropped to 54, indicating a mental age of 8.
-In 1942 the Alcatraz prison physician described him as emotionally very unstable with episodes of hallucinations.
+In 1942, the Alcatraz prison physician described him as emotionally very unstable, with episodes of hallucinations.

 On May 21, 1941, Shockley was involved with Joe Cretzer, Arnold "Shorty" Kyle, and Lloyd Barkdoll (an Oregon bankrobber) in an attempted escape from one of the island's workshops.
 The men held a number of guards hostage while attempting to saw through the steel bars from the inside.
-After an hour of unsuccessful sawing, they surrendered and released their hostages unharmed after one, captain of the guards Paul Madigan, convinced them to give themselves up before more reinforcements arrived.
+After an hour of unsuccessful sawing, they surrendered and released their hostages unharmed after the captain of the guards Paul Madigan, convinced them to give themselves up before more reinforcements arrived.
 Barkdoll managed to speak with Warden James Johnston and convinced him that Shockley was not involved in the plot, and Shockley was released and sent back to his cell.

 On May 2, 1946, during an attempted escape, inmates Bernard Coy, Joseph Cretzer, and Marvin Hubbard took custodial guard Cecil Corwin by surprise.
-They had planned to take control of the cell house and the D isolation cell block in order to free inmate Rufus Whitey Franklin from the isolation block, but none of the keys they had fit the rear door leading to the recreation yard, their intended escape route; custodial guard Joseph Burdett had hidden this key under the wall seat of cell 404.
+They planned to take control of the cell house and the D isolation cell block in order to free inmate Rufus Whitey Franklin from the isolation block.
+None of the keys they had fit the rear door leading to the recreation yard, their intended escape route; custodial guard Joseph Burdett had hidden this key under the wall seat of cell 404.

 As designed, the lock jammed after repeated attempts to open it with the wrong key.
 A 48-hour armed confrontation ensued, in which two custodial guards, Bill Miller and Harold Stites, and three inmates, Coy, Cretzer and Hubbard, were killed.
 Thirteen guards were injured, three critically.